yunhaoyang234/MGMAE/README.md

     	 --dropout 0.2\
     	 --embedding_dim 150
 ```
 The token-level accuracy and denotation accuracy for the development set will be printed out.
+Set '--plot 1' to display the latent space clustering result.
+The results may vary each time, you can run multiple times and get an averaged result.

 #### Bilingual Sentence Pairs Translation Experiment
 ```bash